-RedR Australia deploys people from its Standby Roster for short-term assignments with UN and other frontline emergency relief agencies, providing surge capacity in an emergency.
-Deployments are generally for a duration of three months.
+RedR Australia deploys people from its standby roster for assignments with UN and other agencies.
+Deployments are generally for a duration of three to six months.

 Our people are our most important assets.
 RedR Australia’s approach to deployments is a personal one, where deployees are prepared and supported, enabling them to do the best work possible.
 The care and welfare of our deployees is our highest priority.